 The University Conduct Council may grant an appeal to the complainant or the respondent or both on finding that (i) any one or more of the following circumstances exist and (ii) the mere existence of the circumstance(s) would significantly change the University Conduct Board's findings and recommended sanction, if any:

 a.
-An erroneous findings of fact;
+Erroneous findings of fact;

 c.
 New and relevant evidence not known at the time of the hearing;

-e.
+d.
 Recommendation of a sanction that is either unreasonably harsh or inadequate

 4. University Conduct Council Procedures Regarding Appeals